kubewarden/automation/terraform/README.md

   1. Identify the file to change.
 See the table from above
   1. Copy the snippet that declares a policy repository.
-Ensure you pick a unique terrform identifier, plus change the repository name.
+Ensure you pick a unique terraform identifier, plus change the repository name.
   1. Run the `terraform init` command
   1. Import the repository via `terraform import module.<type of repository>.github_repository.main "<unique id>"`
   1. Run `terraform plan`